33 Scattering in three-dimensional systems

 To finish things out, we finally need to define how to relate the scattering amplitude f(\theta, \phi, k) to the S-matrix.
 By definition from above, we see that f(\theta, \phi, k) = \frac{1}{\mathcal{N}} \sum_{l,m} B_{lm}^s \frac{i^{-(l+1)}}{k} Y_l^m(\theta, \phi) = \sum_{l,m} \left[ \sum_{l',m'} (T_{lm;l'm'} \frac{1}{\mathcal{N}} A_{l'm'}) \right] \frac{i^{-l}}{k} Y_l^m(\theta, \phi) We can go further by recalling that we know the form of the A_{lm} coefficients for a plane wave; substituting in from above gives (for a wave incident in the \vec{k} direction), f(\theta, \phi) = \sum_{l,m} \sum_{l',m'} T_{lm;l'm'} \frac{1}{\mathcal{N}} (2\pi \mathcal{N} i^{l'} (Y_{l'}^{m'})^\star(\hat{k})) \frac{i^{-l}}{k} Y_l^m(\theta, \phi).

-Simplifying a bit, we have our final result:
+Simplifying a bit, we have the final scattering amplitude result in the box just below.

 Given a scattering target potential which is not assumed to be spherically symmetric, the scattering amplitude for an incoming plane-wave beam with wave vector \vec{k} is given in terms of the T-matrix, related to the S-matrix as S = 1 + iT, by the formula f(\theta, \phi)= \frac{2\pi}{k} \sum_{l,m} \sum_{l',m'} T_{lm;l'm'} i^{(l'-l)} (Y_{l'}^{m'})^\star(\hat{k}) Y_l^m(\theta, \phi).